-- Ask your doctor which painkillers are OK to take in the days after your treatment.
-Normally Tylenol will be fine, but not blood-thinning medications like ibuprofen.
+- Ask your doctor which pain medications are OK to take in the days after your treatment.
+Normally Tylenol will be fine, but not blood-thinning medications like ibuprofen or aspirin.

 - If you’re getting lip fillers for a specific event, make sure to leave plenty of time in between the procedure and the event to allow your lips to properly recover.

 - Try to sleep with your head elevated on pillows to reduce swelling.
 Do not sleep on your face.

 - Avoid makeup on your lips for up to 24 hours after the procedure.

 Here are a few other things your doctor will likely recommend avoiding after your lip filler procedure.